Snater/CLNDR2/README.md

 ## Dependencies

-[date-fns](https://date-fns.org/) is required for date calculations and is installed as peer dependency.
-The advantage of using date-fns is, by using native `Date` objects, not locking in to a specific date model or library, as well as date-fns supporting tree-shaking, so CLNDR2 along with date-fns will have a minimal footprint in your build.
+[date-fns](https://date-fns.org/) is required for date calculations.
+Instead of baking it into the CLNDR2 build, it is installed as peer dependency, so you can use date-fns in your project without duplicating functionality imported from of date-fns. date-fns operates on native `Date` objects.
+Hence, an advantage of using date-fns is not locking in to a specific date model or library.
+Additionally, by date-fns supporting tree-shaking, only the date-fns functions actually used will be included in your build, which results in a minimal footprint of CLNDR2 along with date-fns in your build.

 ## Installation